 You’re in the midst of a big move, and you’ve got everything planned out.
-On moving day the truck arrives, but you find out you’ll have to find another way of transporting a few of your things.
-Whether you are using professional moving services or packing up the moving truck yourself it’s important to become familiar with what can’t be loaded in.
+On moving day the truck arrives, but you soon find out you’ll have to find another way of transporting a few of your things.
+Whether you’re using professional moving services or packing up the moving truck yourself there are certain items that are never allowed.
+To avoid delays on moving day it’s important to become familiar with what can’t be loaded in advance.

-Here’s a quick list of what can’t be put on a truck and why.
+Here’s a quick rundown of what can’t be put on a moving truck and why.

 Explosives and Combustibles

-Perishable items that are still in the fridge or open containers from the pantry aren’t dangerous, however because they perish most movers don’t load them up on their trucks.
+Perishable items that are still in the fridge or open containers from the pantry aren’t dangerous, however, because they perish most movers don’t load them up on their trucks.
+This is definitely the case for a long distance move.
 Instead you’ll need to plan ahead with some coolers if you want to bring perishables along to your new home.

 Food, including canned goods and produce, make up the bulk of the perishable items, but some movers also lump plants and animals into this group.